Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Formalism and technics

 We consider a classical particle system interacting via a two-body potential $v_\lambda(\boldsymbol{r} - \boldsymbol{r}')$, where $\boldsymbol{r} - \boldsymbol{r}'$ is the distance between two particles, under an external field $U(\boldsymbol{r})$.
 Here, a flow parameter $\lambda \in [0, 1]$ is introduced into the two-body interaction.
 We study the evolution equation with respect to $\lambda$, assuming that $v_\lambda(\boldsymbol{r} - \boldsymbol{r}')$ interpolates between a reference system, $v_0(\boldsymbol{r} - \boldsymbol{r}') = v_{\mathrm{ref}}(\boldsymbol{r} - \boldsymbol{r}')$, and the target system of interest, $v_1(\boldsymbol{r} - \boldsymbol{r}') = v(\boldsymbol{r} - \boldsymbol{r}')$.
 In the spirit of the renormalization group, the evolution of $v_\lambda(\boldsymbol{r}-\boldsymbol{r}')$ is arranged so that the short-range components of $v(\boldsymbol{r}-\boldsymbol{r}')-v_{\mathrm{ref}}(\boldsymbol{r}-\boldsymbol{r}')$ are incorporated first, followed gradually by the long-range components.

-We adopt the grand canonical distribution and define the free energy density functional \(F_\lambda[\rho]\), where \(\rho(\br)\) denotes the expectation value of the particle number density in this distribution, hereafter simply referred to as the density.
+As in cDFT, we introduce the intrinsic free energy density functional \(F_\lambda[\rho]\), which is defined via the grand-canonical distribution and is obtained by subtracting the explicit external-field dependence \(\int d\boldsymbol{r}\rho(\boldsymbol{r}) U(\boldsymbol{r})\) from the Helmholtz free energy density functional \cite{han13}.
+Here, \(\rho(\br)\) denotes the expectation value of the particle number density in this distribution, hereafter simply referred to as the density.
 By determining \(F_\lambda[\rho]\), we not only obtain the thermodynamic quantities of the system but also, through its derivatives, the direct correlation functions, thereby gaining access to all information on particle correlations.
 To define \(F_\lambda[\rho]\), we first introduce the grand partition function \(\Xi_\lambda[\overline{\psi}]\) under inverse temperature \(\beta\) and chemical potential \(\mu\):